 Why "no raw prompt storage by default" is a feature, not a limitation

-Storing every prompt and response can create a larger data surface than most teams need.
-Evidence-first records focus on decisions and policy context, which makes reviews possible without retaining raw content by default.
+Storing every prompt and response creates a larger data surface than many teams actually need.
+PalmerAI keeps the durable record focused on decisions, policy outcome, timestamps, and evidence context, so later review stays possible without raw prompt retention by default.

 Less data, less risk